beef/Platter/README.md

 We use the Ruby on Rails Asset Pipeline structure for our asset files, as thats what we mostly work in.
 As you would expect CSS is in ```stylesheets```, JavaScript in ```javascripts```, and Images in ```images```.

 #### Stylesheets
 Stylesheets is set up to use [SASS](http://sass-lang.com). ```application.css``` acts as a manifest for all the other stylesheets, and thus no code should be written here, only import rules.
-We use the import method rather than a require so we can seperate out variables and mixins.
+We use the import method rather than a require so we can separate out variables and mixins.
 Each partial contains comments that indicate what content should be included.

 ##### _normalize.scss

 This is the basic normalize stylesheet, with no aditions.
-It is included first to normalize (see what they did there...) all borwsers, improving cross browseer developtment.
+It is included first to normalize (see what they did there...) all browsers, improving cross browser development.

 ##### _settings.scss

 A place to store all the variables, mixins and placeholders that you might need, and a good place to import things like Compass styles.
-Generally anything you don't acctualy want to get rendered there and then.
+Generally anything you don't actually want to get rendered there and then.

-##### _typeography.scss
+##### _typography.scss
-This is where all the basic site typgraphy goes.
+This is where all the basic site typography goes.
 Again, shouldn't really be using classes or ID's here.
 Also a good place to store your ```@font-face``` rules.

 ##### _base.scss
 This is a SMACSS esque base file, with basic site styles for any HTML elements you plan on using.
 Again, no classes or ID's should be used here.
 I have some idea bout using the first 4 sheets listed to sever a basic ie6 / older mobile stylesheet, but not put it into action yet.

 ##### _site-layout.scss
 Where you start to structure your site.
 This would include basic layout rules, for the site, and styling for Header, Footer and other consistent site elements.
-Mostly for content you would find in a layout in rails, or your header/footer/sidebar files in wordpress for example.
+Mostly for content you would find in a layout in Rails, or your header / footer / sidebar files in Wordpress for example.

 ##### _templates.scss
 This is where specific styles for each of the templates or page types on your site.
-This includes the collumn sturctures, page specific elements and anything that isn't across the board.
+This includes the column structures, page specific elements and anything that isn't across the board.

 ##### _articles.scss
 We always find that our blog/news styling is massive, so we moved it out into its own stylesheet.
-If your site dosn't use articles, or it dosn't deviate massivly from your core templates, feel free to ignore and include in your ```_templates.scss```.
+If your site dosn't use articles, or it doesn't deviate massively from your core templates, feel free to ignore and include in your ```_templates.scss```.

 ##### _modules.scss
-This is where we keep styles for site wide compoents.
-Some examples include widgets, cms components, sub navigation etc. Anything that is reuseable on multiple pages.
+This is where we keep styles for site wide components.
+Some examples include widgets, CMS components, sub navigation etc. Anything that is reusable on multiple pages.

 ##### _forms.scss
 Styling for any forms in the site.
-We try and layout specific styles first, then do any specific modifers bellow in the same file.
+We try and layout specific styles first, then do any specific modifiers bellow in the same file.

 ##### _media-queries.scss
-We're stull working out how to fully intergrate Responsive Design into our workflow, so for now we've moved media queries out into a seprate file.
-I suspect these will be moved inline with time, but for now this suits us best.
-Some basic device specific MQ's are included, but these are just a guide, breakpoints should be based on when the design acctualy breaks.
+We're still working out how to fully integrate Responsive Design into our work flow, so for now we've moved media queries out into a septate file.
+I suspect these will be moved in-line with time, but for now this suits us best.
+Some basic device specific MQ's are included, but these are just a guide, breakpoints should be based on when the design actually breaks.

 ### Common Tasks